truecharts/public/charts/freshrss/1.3.1/app-readme.md

-The freshrss App is designed to deploy freshrss in a TrueNAS SCALE kubernetes cluster.
+FreshRSS is a self-hosted RSS feed aggregator